 Is this recipe suitable for beginners?

-Not really.
+I wouldn’t recommend it for a beginner.
 Beeswax is weird to work with because it solidifies much faster than any typical soap-making oil.
 The honey makes things overflow.
 When you blend this recipe, it comes to trace very quickly and can get lumpy on you if you aren’t careful.
 Soap making is fun and easy, but this recipe is a bit abnormal and is not great for your first time.
+A good beginner recipe would be my mango butter hand soap.

 Ready for the recipe?